Chynna Phillips: Personal life

 Phillips had a drug and alcohol addiction as a teenager.

 Phillips met actor William Baldwin of the acting Baldwin family in 1991 and has been married to him since 1995.
-Together, they have three children, daughters Jameson (born in 2000) and Brooke (born in 2004) and son Vance (born in 2001).
+Together, they have three children, daughters Jameson (b.
+2000) and Brooke (b.
+2004) and son Vance (b.
+2001).

-In September 2009 Chynna's half-sister, Mackenzie Phillips, alleged in her memoirs that she [Mackenzie] and her father had a "consensual" ten-year incestuous relationship.
-While both Geneviève Waïte (John's wife at the time, and mother of Bijou Phillips), and Michelle Phillips, John's second wife (mother of Chynna Phillips) told the media that they did not believe her claims, Chynna said she believed Mackenzie.
+In September 2009 Chynna's half-sister, Mackenzie Phillips, alleged in her memoirs that she [Mackenzie] and her father had engaged in a ten-year incestuous relationship.
+While both Geneviève Waïte (John's wife at the time, and mother of Bijou Phillips) and Michelle Phillips (John's second wife, and mother of Chynna Phillips) told the media that they did not believe her claims, Chynna said she believed Mackenzie.

 On February 12, 2010, Phillips was treated for anxiety.
 In a statement made on February 27, her manager Lizzie Grubman said, "After successfully completing her in-patient treatment for anxiety, Chynna Phillips has happily returned home to celebrate her daughter's birthday with her family."
 Grubman said Phillips was "happy to be home with her family.
 She is in great spirits."

+In October 2019, Phillips revealed that her son Vance had been diagnosed with cancer the year prior and was now in remission.